SergeiGolos/copilot-template/QUICK_START.md

 ---

+**Ready to go?**

+1. **Start by creating grounding documents** in `.github/Grounding/` with your technology stack
+2. **Use the Bootstrap Agent** (`000_agent.md`) to customize all agents for your project
-**Ready to go?** Start with creating your first Architect-PM issue to define your project's strategic direction, then move through Planner → Design Spec Writer → User Story Writer for comprehensive planning and implementation readiness!
+3. **Then create your first Architect-PM issue** to define your project's strategic direction, followed by the planning workflow through Planner → Design Spec Writer → User Story Writer!

 *Remember: The agent system is a framework for organized thinking and development - adapt it to your team's needs and context.*